-As we described in Reaching the Tipping Point, the need to adopt new practices for solution development is often driven by a burning platform, a problem too severe to solve using the enterprise’s current way of working.
+As described in Reaching the Tipping Point, the need to adopt new practices for business agility and solution development is often driven by a burning platform—a problem too severe to solve using the enterprise’s current way of working.
 It creates the level of urgency needed to inspire significant change.

-However, even if that is not the case, as the pace of technological and market changes and digital disruption reshapes the modern business model, this sense of urgency has become the new norm.
-Now, more than ever, the ability to substantially improve development practices to enable greater innovation, higher quality, and faster time-to-market is the key to success.
+However, even if that is not the case, as the pace of technology advancements, market changes, and digital disruption reshapes the modern business model, this sense of urgency has become the new norm.
+Now more than ever, the ability to substantially improve development practices to enable greater innovation, higher quality, and faster time-to-market is the key to success.
 Change is at hand.
-For those following the proven critical moves identified in the SAFe Implementation Roadmap, this article describes the second step in that series: Train Lean-Agile Change Agents.
+For those following the proven critical moves identified in the SAFe Implementation Roadmap, this article describes the second step in that series: train Lean-Agile change agents.

 The Need for a Powerful Coalition

 Once an organization reaches its tipping point and the rationale for a significant change becomes obvious, the difficult journey begins.
-In Leading Change, Kotter discusses eight stages of guiding organizational transformation and what it takes to make it stick .
+In Leading Change, Kotter discusses eight stages for guiding organizational transformation and what it takes to make it stick .